Classical logic: History

 Classical logic is a 19th and 20th-century innovation.
 The name does not refer to classical antiquity, which used the term logic of Aristotle.
 Classical logic was the reconciliation of Aristotle's logic, which dominated most of the last 2000 years, with the propositional Stoic logic.
 The two were sometimes seen as irreconcilable.

 Leibniz's calculus ratiocinator can be seen as foreshadowing classical logic.
 Bernard Bolzano has the understanding of existential import found in classical logic and not in Aristotle.
 Though he never questioned Aristotle, George Boole's algebraic reformulation of logic, so-called Boolean logic, was a predecessor of modern mathematical logic and classical logic.
 William Stanley Jevons and John Venn, who also had the modern understanding of existential import, expanded Boole's system.

 The original first-order, classical logic is found in Gottlob Frege's Begriffsschrift.
 It has a wider application than Aristotle's logic and is capable of expressing Aristotle's logic as a special case.
 It explains the quantifiers in terms of mathematical functions.
 It was also the first logic capable of dealing with the problem of multiple generality, for which Aristotle's system was impotent.
 Frege, who is considered the founder of analytic philosophy, invented it to show all of mathematics was derivable from logic, and make arithmetic rigorous as David Hilbert had done for geometry, the doctrine is known as logicism in the foundations of mathematics.
 The notation Frege used never much caught on.
 Hugh MacColl published a variant of propositional logic two years prior.

 The writings of Augustus De Morgan and Charles Sanders Peirce also pioneered classical logic with the logic of relations.
 Peirce influenced Giuseppe Peano and Ernst Schröder.

 Classical logic reached fruition in Bertrand Russell and A. N. Whitehead's Principia Mathematica, and Ludwig Wittgenstein's Tractatus Logico Philosophicus.
 Russell and Whitehead were influenced by Peano (it uses his notation) and Frege and sought to show mathematics was derived from logic.
 Wittgenstein was influenced by Frege and Russell and initially considered the Tractatus to have solved all problems of philosophy.

-Willard Van Orman Quine insisted on classical, first-order logic as the true logic, saying higher-order logic was "set theory in disguise".
+Willard Van Orman Quine believed that a formal system that allows quantification over predicates (higher-order logic) didn't meet the requirements to be a logic, saying that it was "set theory in disguise".

+Classical logic is the standard logic of mathematics.
+Many mathematical theorems rely on classical rules of inference such as disjunctive syllogism and the double negation elimination.
+The adjective "classical" in logic is not related to the use of the adjective "classical" in physics, which has another meaning.
+In logic, "classical" simply means "standard".
+Classical logic should also not be confused with term logic, also known as Aristotelian logic.

 Jan Łukasiewicz pioneered non-classical logic.